 PhD student Seb Leaper shares his award-winning enterprise project, where he aims to help solve the global water crisis by using graphene to desalinate sea water.

-Share 'I think you can tick it off and say ‘water scarcity is no longer a problem.’
-Click To Tweet About 1% of the world’s population uses desalinated water.
+'I think you can tick it off and say ‘water scarcity is no longer a problem.’
+Share on X About 1% of the world’s population uses desalinated water.
 By 2025, this will increase to 14%.
-Click To Tweet Half of the world’s hospital beds are filled with people suffering from water-related illnesses.
-Click To Tweet
+Share on X Half of the world’s hospital beds are filled with people suffering from water-related illnesses.
+Share on X“Around five million people die every year from water-related illnesses, and about four million of those are children.”

 The stats around the global water crisis are staggering.
 One in nine people worldwide have no access to clean drinking water, one in three do not have adequate sanitation facilities.
 Half of the world’s hospital beds are filled with people suffering from water-related illnesses.